lynch730/ternary_plots/README.md

 # Ternary Plots
-**In Development!** MATLAB package for creating ternary plots.
+MATLAB package for creating ternary plots.
 It is a major overhaul of the [Ternary software](https://www.mathworks.com/matlabcentral/fileexchange/7210-ternary-plots) written by Ulrich Theune.
 It provides a host of new features to improve plotting capabilites.

 ## Features
   1. **Ternary Building Support** - Support functions are provided to help generate ternary data prior to plotting.
 This includes support for generating consistent axes ranges and A,B,C triplet vectors.